googleworkspace/workspace-guardrails-ps-ca/EN/06_Perform_Service_Hardening.md

 ## Additional Considerations

 * [ ] Consider using [Advanced Gmail security](https://support.google.com/a/topic/2683828)
-* [ ] Regulary visit the security center to review your security posture, investigate incidents and take action based on that information.
+* [ ] Regularly visit the Security Center to review your security posture, investigate incidents and take action based on that information.
 * [ ] Regularly monitor the activity and security logs provided in the Admin portal.

 ## Validation